changeworld/azure-docs.ja-jp/articles/dns/dns-getstarted-create-dnszone-portal.md

 <properties
-   pageTitle="Azure ポータルで DNS ゾーンを作成および管理する方法 | Microsoft Azure" description="Azure DNS の DNS ゾーンを作成する方法について説明します。Azure ポータルを使用して、最初の DNS を作成して管理し、DNS ドメインのホスティングを開始するためのステップ バイ ステップ ガイドです。"
-   services="dns"
-   documentationCenter="na"
-   authors="cherylmc"
-   manager="carmonm"
-   editor=""
-   tags="azure-resource-manager"/>
+   pageTitle="How to create and manage a DNS zone in the Azure portal | Microsoft Azure" description="Learn how to create DNS zones for Azure DNS.
+This is a Step-by-step guide to create and manage your first DNS and start hosting your DNS domain using the Azure portal." services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor="" tags="azure-resource-manager"/>